SteveALee/fullmeasure-blog/source/_posts/Remote bass lessons.md

 ## Mixing it up

 In my last attempt to play bass over Zoom I played it through my bass combo using the PC's built in mic.
-Now one could hear me.
+No one could hear me.
 Zoom is flexible enough to work reliably out of the box for voice calls.
 But for music there are a few extra things to consider.

 So this time I decided I needed more control and DI-ing the bass while using a mic with a mixer would be the most flexible approach.
-Having the excellent McMillen K-Mix combine mixer and digital interface meant I had high hopes I could achieve this pretty easily.
+Having the excellent McMillen K-Mix combined mixer and digital interface meant I had high hopes I could achieve this pretty easily.

 Fortunately, Zoom also has you covered with the options you need to work with music and a mixer.